 - Bone marrow suppression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-This may raise your risk of infection, make you tired and weak, and raise your risk of bleeding.

-- Infection

-- Soreness of the mouth and throat.
-You may have red areas, white patches, or sores that hurt.

-- Diarrhea (loose bowel movements)

-- Abnormal bleeding symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds or any other unusual bleeding.

-- Changes in your liver function

-- Blood in your urine
+This may raise your risk of infection, make you tired and weak, and raise your risk of bleeding. - Soreness of the mouth and throat.
+You may have red areas, white patches, or sores that hurt. - Diarrhea (loose bowel movements) - Abnormal bleeding symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds or any other unusual bleeding. - Changes in your liver function - Cytomegalovirus (CMV) infection.
+CMV is a common virus which can be more severe in patients with compromised immune system. - · Blood in your urine - Rash

-- Rash

 Note: Each of the side effects above was reported in 10% or greater of patients treated with thiotepa.
 All possible side effects are not included.
-Your side effects may be different depending on your cancer diagnosis, condition, or if you are receiving other drugs in combination.
+Your side effects may be different depending on your cancer diagnosis, condition, or if you are receiving other medicines in combination.
 Please discuss any concerns or questions with your medical team.